MPAS-Dev/compass/docs/developers_guide/landice/framework.rst

 to the gridded dataset in order to separate the ice sheet from peripheral ice.

-:py:func:`compass.landice.mesh.interp_gridded2mali()` interpolates gridded data (e.g. BedMachine thickness or MEASURES ice velocity) to a MALI mesh, accounting for masking of the ice extent to avoid interpolation ramps.
-This functions works for either the Antarctic or Greenland Icesheets.
+:py:func:`compass.landice.mesh.interp_gridded2mali()` interpolates gridded data (e.g. BedMachine thickness or MEaSUREs ice velocity) to a MALI mesh, accounting for masking of the ice extent to avoid interpolation ramps.
+This functions works for both Antarctica and Greenland.

 :py:func:`compass.landice.mesh.preprocess_ais_data()` performs adjustments to gridded AIS datasets needed for rest of compass workflow to utilize them.